While we aspire for the installation process for Aronnax to be as simple as

 The Python components of Aronnax depend on

+The final two are required for Python 2/3 compatibility.
 We recommend installing these with your favourite package manager before installing Aronnax.
 While the previous dependencies will allow you to run the model, some of the functions for dealing with the output files also depend on

 Additionally, the Fortran core requires